fll-pigeons/gamechangers/docs/gyro_pid.md

 --->[try it out](https://fll-pigeons.github.io/gamechangers/simulator/public/)  (copy code and paste it under Python tab)

 #### Using robot.drive()
-using Pybrick's [robot.drive(drive_speed, turn_rate)](https://pybricks.github.io/ev3-micropython/robotics.html#pybricks.robotics.DriveBase.drive) function, whic starts driving at the specified speed and turn rate.
+Using Pybrick's [robot.drive(drive_speed, turn_rate)](https://pybricks.github.io/ev3-micropython/robotics.html#pybricks.robotics.DriveBase.drive) function, which starts driving at the specified speed and turn rate.

-(why use motor power levels rather than drive.straight? because Pybrick's drive.straight uses its own internal PID algorithms for angle and distance that may cause subtle bugs with a user implemented PID algorithm - test the algorithm out to make sure it works OK for your purposes)
+(why use motor power levels rather than drive.straight?
+Because Pybrick's drive.straight uses its own internal PID algorithms for angle and distance that may cause subtle bugs with a user implemented PID algorithm - test the algorithm out to make sure it works for your purposes)

 ```
 Td = 1000 # target distance